-- No matter how much you try to plan, flying can be so unpredictable with layovers, delays, and even cancelled flights which can get stressful very quickly.
+- No matter how much you try to plan, flying can be so unpredictable, with layovers, delays, and even canceled flights which can get stressful very quickly.
 Not to mention a fussy baby who just won’t go to sleep.

 It’s important to remember that babies can pick up on how we’re feeling- sharing our stress OR our calm.
 Try your best to go with the flow and be the calm regardless of what’s going on.
 Trust me, it’ll make such a difference!